Generation & Spatial Topology Screening

 • Anchor coordinates

-• Shared anchor configurations
+• Shared-anchor configurations

 Engineering Significance

-• Location inputs for anchor sizing
+• Engineering inputs for anchor sizing and capacity assessment

 System-Level Representation